Fuugarlu/vndb-random/README.md

 **Changelog:**
 - 2024/11/03: Added filters for release/English.
 Added info page.
 Added message for VNs generated multiple times in a row.
 - 2024/11/12: Added a "Show History" button.
 It gets cleared when you change any settings.
+- 2025/11/13: Included a vn length option.
+Also added vn links to history and made vns without covers look a bit nicer.

 ___